chandraprvkvsh/Offgrid-PDF/README.md

 ### 4. Choose Your Setup Method

-You can run OffgridPDF in two ways:
+You can run Offgrid PDF in two ways:

 #### Option A: Using Docker Compose (Recommended)